-“You should see the size of the shpritz* they used to prick me – and I think they took a gallon.
+“You should see the size of the shpritz* they pricked me with,” he says with exaggerated animation.
+“I think those doctors took a gallon of my blood.
 Maybe more.
 I didn’t know where they were going to put it; you were so small.
-I think they gave it to other babies too.”
+I think they gave it to half the babies in that ward.”

-*shprtiz – Russian (with a Yiddish accent) for a needle.
+*shprtiz – Russian for “needle.”